Corsican nuthatch: Nomenclature

 The Corsican nuthatch was described by Sharpe in March 1884, based on the first male specimen collected by Whitehead, after who it was given the specific name.
 Whitehead sent a second male to Sharpe, who presented it in May to the Zoological Society of London.
 In June, Sharpe completed the description of the species after Whitehead sent him a female.
 The Corsican nuthatch is sometimes placed in a subgenus, Sitta subgen.
 Micrositta, described by the Russian ornithologist Sergei Buturlin in 1916, and has no subspecies.

-The Corsican nuthatch was subsequently considered a subspecies of the red-breasted nuthatch (S. canadensis) from 1911 until the 1950s.
-In 1957, American ornithologist Charles Vaurie explained that the morphology did not allow one to be sure that the Corsican nuthatch was a distinct species, and that it was probably better to consider it as belonging to the "S. canadensis" group, regrouping the species S. canadensis, S. whiteheadi and S. villosa; The German ornithologist Hans Löhrl, after studying the ecology and behaviour of the birds of Latin America and Corsica, and through the publication of his field notes between 1960 and 1961, disagreed with Vaurie's position.
+In 1905 the German ornithologist Ernst Hartert treated the Corsican nuthatch as a subspecies of the red-breasted nuthatch (S. canadensis) and this treatment was then followed until the 1950s.
+In 1957, the American ornithologist Charles Vaurie explained that the morphology did not allow one to be sure that the Corsican nuthatch was a distinct species, and that it was probably better to consider it as belonging to the "S. canadensis" group, regrouping the species S. canadensis, S. whiteheadi and S. villosa; The German ornithologist Hans Löhrl, after studying the ecology and behaviour of the birds of Latin America and Corsica, and through the publication of his field notes between 1960 and 1961, disagreed with Vaurie's position.
 In 1976, the French ornithologist Jacques Vielliard described the Algerian nuthatch (S. ledanti), just discovered in Algeria by Jean-Paul Ledant.
 He devoted part of his article on the possible relationships of the different species and their evolutionary history.
 Vielliard suggests that Vaurie stopped at "a superficial morphological similarity" to bring the Corsican nuthatch closer to the red-breasted nuthatch, and that the Corsican species should rather form with Krüper's nuthatch (S. krueperi) a group known as the "Mesogean nuthatches", "where S. ledanti providentially fits in".